cochrankh1/Resume/Lab1_Resume.md

 <img src="img/IMG_1302.jpg">

 ## Summary
-Highly skilled and motivated professional with a strong background in conservation and geoscience, equipped with a wealth of experience in research methodologies and report preparation.
+Highly skilled and motivated individual with a strong background in conservation and geoscience, equipped with a wealth of experience in research methodologies and report preparation.
+Currently enrolled in a graduate certificate program at Appalachian State University to recieve a GIS certificate.

 [LinkedIn](https://www.linkedin.com/in/killian-cochran/)